 Features:

 Davinci Resolve is a professional color correction and video editing software for Windows, macOS and Linux.
 It has a free version and a commercial version.
 It’s widely used for post-production and supports almost all video and audio formats.
-It’s powerful and multifunctional, supporting video editing, color correction, 3D compositing, digital audio workstation and third-party plug-ins.
+It’s powerful and multifunctional, supporting video editing, color correction, 3D compositing, digital audio workstation, and third-party plug-ins.

 Features: